Our Dogs

 (see below for the adoption procedures for each group of dogs)

 Genesee County Dog - Alaska is an adult spayed female Husky.
 Looking for Alaska?
 Well, you found her!
 Alaska is a beautiful blue-eyed husky who is looking for you.
 A petite young lady, Alaska is the ideal size for playtime and for snuggles.
 She seems to like other dogs so far but no cats please.
+She is also housebroken.
 Alaska is currently at the Shelter.

 Genesee County Dogs